HenryDayHall/CORSIKA8/documentation/howto_create_module.rst

 Howto create new physics modules
 ================================

-There are different types of physics modules, which you can add to the CORSIKA~8 physics process sequence.
+There are different types of physics modules, which you can add to the CORSIKA 8 physics process sequence.
 Modules can act on particles, secondaries or the entire stack.
 Modules can create new particles or they can modify or delete particles.
 They can also produce output.

 Types of different modules are explained in ::modules

-When creating new modules, we suggest to stick as close as possible to the default CORSIKA~8 coding guidelines and code structure.
+When creating new modules, we suggest to stick as close as possible to the default CORSIKA 8 coding guidelines and code structure.
 This makes code review and sharing with others not more complicated than needed.

-When your modules creates output, use the available CORSIKA~8 output machinery.
+When your modules creates output, use the available CORSIKA 8 output machinery.
 This is not explained here.
+Also learn how to use units, and use the loggers from the very beginning.
+Furthermore, get aquinted with C++17.

 Let's consider the case of an "InteractionProcess" which will remove the projectile particle and create secondary particles on the stack instead.
 It also has a cross section in order to evaulate the probability with respect to other InteractionProcesses.
-Create a header file "SimpleProcess.hpp", which is conceptually based to resemble (roughly) a Matthews-Heitler model:
+Create a header file "SimpleProcess.hpp", which is conceptually based to resemble (roughly) a Matthew-Heitler model:

 .. code-block:: c++